May 26, 2021

 Channeling Dali-esque shapes through electronica, Al White has created artwork for label 12th Isle since its inception.

-Across 14 releases, he has conjured up a magical island region of his own – the 12th Isle.
+Across 14 releases, he has conjured up a magical locale straight from his imagination – the 12th Isle.

 We spoke with White to find out more about his inspirations, and how it all began.